Ryouh/Feats-Revisited/Feats.md

 ### Dual Wielder

-You master fighting with two weapons, gaining the following
+You master fighting with two weapons.
-benefits:

 * You gain a +1 bonus to AC while you are wielding a separate melee weapon in each hand.
 * You can use two-weapon fighting even when the one-handed melee weapons you are wielding aren't light.